dolittle/Studio/Documentation/anatomy-of-a-backend.md

 import path from 'path';
 import { startBackend } from '@shared/backend';

-import { getSchema } from './schema';
-import { ProductAdded, ProductHandler } from './configuration';

 import { RegisterRoutes } from './routes';
 const swaggerDoc = require('./swagger.json');

 (async () => {
-    const schema = await getSchema();

     await startBackend({
-        microserviceId: '08fe9d6d-874e-45d5-b4f6-b31a099645a3',
-        prefix: '/_/<microservice>',
-        publicPath: './public',
-        port: 3003,
-        dolittleRuntimePort: 50057,
-        graphQLSchema: schema,
-        defaultDatabaseName: '<microservice>',
-        defaultEventStoreDatabaseName: <microservice-event-store>,
         swaggerDoc,                         // This is the swagger doc.
         expressCallback: _ => {
-            /* _ is the Express app instance */
-        },
-        dolittleCallback: _ => _
-            /*
-            _ is the Dolittle client builder instance

-            this is where you'd start registering things like events, projections and more.
-            */
-        });
+            RegisterRoutes();               // Registers all the routes generated from controllers }
 })();
 ```

 With this, you'll now have a new swagger endpoint and all your APIs accessible, prefixed with what you have set as prefix.
-You should therefor be able to navigate to the URL e.g. http://localhost:3003/_/mymicroservice/api/swagger.
+You should therefor be able to navigate to the URL e.g. http://localhost:3003/api/mymicroservice/swagger.

 Read more about TSOA and concrete samples [here](https://tsoa-community.github.io/docs/examples.html).